 Instead of having users initiate upgrades or updates, developers can automatically perform upgrades in the background when the mobile device is idle and connected to Wi-Fi.
 It is also advisable to check device compatibility (for successful upgrades), run upgrades on a parallel server (so app performance is not compromised), and take backups of databases and more (to make restoring the system easier if the upgrade doesn’t work).

-In the event where a reboot or reinstallation is required, it makes sense to deliver a notification, so users can perform the required task at their convenience.
+If a reboot or reinstallation is required, it makes sense to deliver a notification, so users can perform the required task at their convenience.
 At the same time, inform users about the successful upgrade and make them aware of new capabilities they can leverage.

-Using cloud, organizations can:
+Using the cloud, organizations can:

 Building highly resilient mobile apps has become a business priority today.
-Embracing cloud is probably the best way to build mobile apps that work gracefully with poor connections, avoid blocking users from interactivity, and ensure seamless upgrades and reinstalls.
+Embracing the cloud is probably the best way to build mobile apps that work gracefully with poor connections, avoid blocking users from interactivity, and ensure seamless upgrades and reinstalls.